 - Shoot the bats, not the dragon.
 In the final screen, shoot the bats in the trees and they fly everywhere.

 Know other ways to gain points or just make cool stuff happen?
 Let us know in the comments.

-It fun to check out different Atlanta’s landmarks from the Varsity, Turner Field, Fox Theatre, Stone Mountain and many in miniature.
-Kids enjoy this area, but adults will love it, and could spend quite a bit of time taking in all the details of Atlanta’s landmarks depicted in nearly 1 million LEGO bricks.
+Kids enjoy this area, but adults will love it, and could spend quite a bit of time taking in all the details of Atlanta’s landmarks depicted.
+Keep your eyes peeled for Minifigures hiding in Miniland.

 There are only six cars for this ride, so a maximum of 12 people ride at a time.
-I anticipate this ride will have a long wait given the amount of time it takes to load, so if you don’t see a lot of folks waiting, head here.
+I anticipate this ride will have a long wait given the amount of time it takes to load, so if you don’t see a lot of folks waiting, head here first!

 This is where my boys spent most of their time.
 In fact, all the boy moms seemed to be hanging out in this area – apparently mine aren’t the only ones who like to build and race their own cars.
 Given the amount of dads in the area playing, I’d say this is a hit for any male, regardless of age.

 There are three tracks.
 One test track where you can time your vehicle – very similar to a Pinewood Derby race and two large sloped roadways, which seemed to be more a test of whether or not your vehicle would stay together.

 Ask a Playmaker for some super secret building tips on how to make your car whiz past the competition!

 Next to the LEGO Racers is a shaking earthquake table.
 Put your Lego building skills to the test!
 Build your tower as tall as you like, then press a button and see if it can withstand the earthquake!
 This is another popular area for dads, as they try to see if their building will stand the Earthquake test on this table.
 It’s definitely a challenge to build a tall building that doesn’t crumble after the table shake.